EstherSlabbert/CICD-with-Jenkins/README.md

 ## <a id="what-is-cicd">What is CI/CD?</a>

 CI/CD stands for Continuous Integration and Continuous Delivery (or Continuous Deployment).
 It is a software development approach that emphasizes automating the process of building, testing, and deploying applications.
 CI/CD workflows are known as **pipelines**.
+It is the **backbone of DevOps**.

 **Continuous Integration (CI)** refers to the practice of frequently integrating code changes from multiple developers into a shared repository.